wotbrew/relic/doc/const.md

 # :const

 Provides a constant collection as a relation.
-Probably the most boring statement, of questionable utility.
+Probably the most boring operator, of questionable utility.

 Use if you want to do relic processing on known-ahead-of-time sequences of maps, and don't want to use tables for $reasons.